Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 ## Example

+The below example demonstrates how to use the various functions included in this package.
+The script uses the datasets contained in /demo

 ```
 # End to end demo using Titanic survival classifier
+# Store your workspace ID and authorization token
+wsID <- "abcdefghijklmnop"
+wsAuth <- "abcdefghijklmnop"

 # Import data
 test <- read.csv(file="test.csv")
 train <- read.csv(file="train.csv")